vmware-tanzu/cluster-api-provider-bringyourownhost/test/test-run.md

 ./agent --kubeconfig management-cluster.conf
 ```

-Repeat the same steps with by changing the `HOST_NAME` env variable.
+Repeat the same steps with by changing the `HOST_NAME` env variable for all the hosts that you created.

 Check if the hosts registered itself into the management cluster.